 Radiant heaters basically “radiate” the heat in one direction and one area.
 In other words, it will keep that one area nice and toasty, but once you move away from that area, it’s cold (think about sitting in front of a fireplace).
 Radiant heaters tend to reach much higher temperatures than convection heaters.
-Both heater types can keep you warm in a tent, but if you have a large tent, a convection heater may be a better choice.
+Both types can keep you warm in a tent, but if you have a large tent, a convection model may be a better choice.

 Electric heaters tend to be the easiest to deal with.
 You don’t have to worry about running out of fuel, and they also have the most safety features.
 However, they also tend to be the most expensive types of heaters.
-These are great heaters for any camping where you have a source of electricity.
+These are great products for any camping where you have a source of electricity.

-Battery-powered heaters are the most mobile and versatile heaters out of the three types.
+Battery-powered heaters are the most mobile and versatile of the three types.
 They can either come with rechargeable batteries, or you may have to purchase batteries to go in them (make sure you buy enough to last the duration of your trip).
 The disadvantage is that battery-powered heaters aren’t as powerful as the other two types, so these heaters may not be suitable for icy environments.

 The same goes for battery-operated heaters.
 You need to know how long the batteries will last and how many batteries you’ll need.
-The power consumption of electric heaters only becomes an issue if you’re using a generator.
+The power consumption of electric tent heaters only becomes an issue if you’re using a generator.

 We’ve touched on this a little bit in a few sections above.
 The heat output of a heater is crucial because you want to make sure it’s going to warm your whole tent, or conversely, you want to make sure it’s not going to over warm your small tent.

 For gas heaters, the heat output is measured in BTU’s (British thermal units).
 Most portable heaters have a maximum BTU rating of 5,100.
-Like electric heaters, this rating is suitable for heating up to almost 150 square feet.
+Like electric models, this rating is suitable for heating up to almost 150 square feet.

 Warranties are something that tends to get overlooked.
 Sometimes even the most trusted brands can put out a faulty piece of equipment.
 You’ll want to make sure your heater comes with a good warranty that is straightforward and easy to use.
 Don’t be fooled when a manufacturer says, “lifetime warranty.”
 These usually come with some restrictions (often noted by the word limited in front of lifetime) and you will probably want to know what those restrictions are in advance.
 Try to aim for at least a one-year warranty.

-The Best Tent Heaters – The Results
+The Best Portable Heater for Camping: The Results

-The Honeywell is a great little heater that is round and has 360-degree tip-over protection.
+The Honeywell is a great little electric tent heater that is round and has 360-degree tip-over protection.
 This also means that it provides 360-degree heat rather than just having heat radiate from one direction.
 We also like the fact that it has a stay-cool handle and overheating protection.
 At 1500 watts, this portable electric heater is an excellent option for heating up just about any tent.